 Each month Miami-Dade County Law Enforcement and Corrections Executive Command Staff members meet to discuss critical public safety matters with the goal of facilitating the positive furtherance of public safety in Miami-Dade County.

 Indian Creek Country Club

 EXECUTIVE COMMITTEE / BUSINESS MEETING LUNCHEON

 Each month, the Awards Committee selects deserving Miami-Dade County law enforcement officers for the prestigious Officer of the Month designation based on meritorious performance.

-The Miami-Dade Police Chiefs Association will announce the May , 2016 Officer of the Month during the June 16, 2016 Monthly Dinner Meeting.
+The Miami-Dade Police Chiefs Association announces the recipients of the Officer of the Month during each Monthly Dinner Meeting.

 Captain M. De La Rosa 655 96th Street

 Bal Harbour, Fl 33154

 Copyright © 2015-6.
 MDCACP.
 All Rights Reserved.
 Website design in Gobiggi